 Little did he know that he was laying the ground work for what would become his best and most successful game idea out of the hundreds that he would produce in his lifetime.

-Sid was obsessed with games.
-He amassed an extremely large collection of games as he would buy games outright and also be given games to test on a very frequent basis.
-He would intensely study all the games he received to see if they were interesting or to determine if he could improve on the idea.
+As a child Sid was obsessed with games.
+His mother would purchase him a new game every week.
+He always wanted to improve on them and make them better or just create a new game from their origins.
+Through the years he amassed an extremely large collection of games as he would buy games outright and also be given games to test on a very frequent basis.
+He would intensely study all the games he received to see if they were interesting or to determine if he could improve on, or just use, the idea.
 He also ordered game patents from the Library of Congress, as a normal routine, to study games from the past.
 He was always looking to create new games by improving on ideas that were good ideas but needed a little help to improve their appeal.
+When he became bored with the game of Lotto, he changed it into a game he could play on his own building historical empires.
+That was the idea that would eventually lead to the game of ACQUIRE.
 He was highly respected in the game community.

 In this same undated manuscript Sid used a pencil to cross out the name of “DECISION” and rename the game idea “VACATION – The Game of Hotels.”
 This change was done after June 3, 1959 because that is the date that Sid submitted the idea for the game of DECISION to his gaming agent, Alice at I-S Unlimited.
 DECISION was submitted to his agent on that day in June 1959 along with three other game ideas, Carre, High Spirits, and Red Letter.